 3. OVERALL GRASSROOTS

 Points will be awarded as follows, 1st = 6 points down to 6th = 1 point at all qualifying events.
 No points for double clear.
 Horses must be grade 4 (no BE points).
-Please note that grassroots rankings are not open to riders who have ridden at advanced level in the last five years or been in the BE top 100 during the last three seasons up until the start of the current BE season.
+Please note that for 2018 these rankings are open to all .
 NB.
 For the BE 80 ranking, combinations will not receive points after 3 placings at BE 90 level and above.

 5. VOLTAIRE OVERALL GRASSROOTS

 The overall grassroots winner will be the combination gaining the most points in BE80/ BE90/ BE100 over the season.
-The prize is TBC.
+Competitors will however have to be legible for the BE Mitsubisi Cup grassroots championship at Badminton for this award.
+This award can only be won once by the same combination The prize is a Voltaire Saddle.

 6. WELLINGTON RIDING NOVICE